Calebbii/Nifty-Designs/README.md

 https://calebbii.github.io/Nifty-Designs/home.html

 ## Setup/Installation Requirements
-* Clone the repo
+* Clone the repo.
-* Opening the project on a text editor
+* Opening the project on a text editor.
-* Open the project on a live server
+* Open the project on a live server.
 ## Features
 * Built with HTML, CSS, Bootstrap and JavaScript
 * Easy to run